 However, we’d recommend hard verification over implicit signals.
 Specific forms and qualification calls are an assured green light.

-If you don’t have a proper qualification procedure in place, your lead scoring criteria for SQLs could be arbitrary or subjective.
+If you don’t have a proper qualification process in place, your lead scoring criteria for SQLs could be arbitrary or subjective.

 Not every SQL contributes to your conversion count